tyrael147/MSPC14/2025-I/cheatsheet.rst

 #.
 In you modified the original files, it is possible that a conflict message will appear.
 A fast way to address this is doing ``git stash save <add-a-name-here>``.
 This will move your current version away and return to the previous commit without conflicts.
 #.
 After stashing, run this code again: :code:`git pull`.
 It should work now.
 #.
 In case you want to recover your stashes, you can run ``git stash list`` to see all the stashes, and ``git stash apply <the-number-of-stash-you-want>``.
+#.
+For more information, you can also check the official github cheatsheet [here](https://education.github.com/git-cheat-sheet-education.pdf).